Saxon Battle Strategies and Tactics in Early Medieval Warfare

 Viking Influence

 Contact—often hostile—with Vikings brought new tactical ideas.
-The Saxons adopted the wedge formation and improved shipbuilding for coastal defense.
+The Saxons adopted the wedge formation and improved shipbuilding for coastal defence.
 The Danelaw territories, settled by Scandinavian warriors, also contributed mercenaries who fought alongside Saxons in later campaigns.
 The Battle of Maldon in 991 AD shows Saxon commanders employing Viking-style formation and a heroic code that mirrored Norse sagas.
+Over time, the distinction between Saxon and Viking warrior culture blurred, especially in regions where intermarriage and trade created a hybrid society.

 Key Battles Illustrating Saxon Tactics